Skip to Main Content

 1.6 Assessing probability empirically

-The coin flip example described above assumes a priori knowledge about the probabilities of flip outcomes for normal coins.
-In biology, we often do not know in advance the probability of certain outcomes.
+The coin flip example described above assumes a level of prior knowledge about the probabilities of flip outcomes for normal coins.
+In biology (and reality), we often do not know in advance the probability of certain outcomes, or rather that we do not know exactly what data to expect to obtain.
 Instead, we predict outcomes in the future by assuming that systems will behave in the same way that they did in the past.
 We can measure a large number of outcomes and use that information to infer probabilities that can be used to predict future outcomes.

 Table 4.
 Empirically derived frequencies for a loaded coin